 How Dangerous is Colombia on Paper?

 Colombia might not be making it onto our list of South America’s safest countries but it isn’t the most dangerous either, Venezuela currently holds that accolade.
-According to the Global Peace Index 2020, Colombia sits at position 140 out of 163 of the world’s countries, not a great stat.
-However, it is important to delve beneath the surface.

 In the year 2019-20, although there was an increase in political and civil unrest, the homicide rate actually fell and Colombia’s place on the political terror scale improved.
 It has certainly come a long way from the no-go country it was just a few decades ago!